Course Description

 - Describe and implement the web server role in Windows Server

-Module 11: Server and Performance Monitoring on Windows Server
+Module 11: Server and Performance Monitoring in Windows Server

 This module covers the monitoring tools and technologies available in Windows Server.